Wotsits: Walkers ownership

-In December 2009, Quavers, Wotsits, Squares, and French Fries all changed their packaging again to coincide with a "99 Calories or Less" range with a consumers’ focus on “New Year New Me”.
-Wotsits had 95 calories in multipack bags and 99 calories in standard bags at the time.
-In January 2012 the Walkers logo was re-added again and after a while, the brand has simply been sold in Really Cheesy flavour.

 In August 2012, Wotsits Wafflers were reintroduced, being available in Bacon flavour.
 In May 2013, it was reintroduced as simply "Wafflers" under the Smiths brand, alongside the relaunch of Wotsits Twisted, branded solely as "Twisted".

 A limited edition version Zombie Fingers was put on sale for Halloween in September 2013 and has returned at following Halloweens.
 These come in Flamin' Hot flavour and are longer and curlier than normal Wotsits.

 On 9 January 2020, Walkers announced that the Flamin' Hot and BBQ Beef (renamed to "Sizzlin' Steak") would return to store shelves due to popular demand.
 A new variety called "Wotsits Giants" was also introduced around the same time, containing larger pieces of corn double the size of standard Wotsits, and are sold in Really Cheesy and Flamin' Hot.

 On 18 February 2022, it was announced that the Prawn Cocktail flavour would return to store shelves as a Wotsits Giants flavour in March, once again due to popular demand.
-At the same time,it was announced that Crunchy Wotsits would be introduced, in Really Cheesy and Flamin' Hot flavours.
+At the same time, it was announced that Crunchy Wotsits would be introduced, in Really Cheesy and Flamin' Hot flavours.

+In June 2023, a "Wotsits Really Cheesy" flavour of Walkers Crisps was released for a limited time only.

+In March 2024, the Flamin' Hot flavour for all Wotsits varieties was renamed to "Sweet and Spicy Flamin' Hot" to avoid confusion with Walkers' "Extra Flamin' Hot" brand, of which a new Wotsits Crunchy flavour was released for the range.
+On 1 July, Walkers announced the "Yummy With" range of lower-salt snacks made with chickpea flour.
+Two new Wotsits flavours - Crispy Bacon, and Cheese Toastie, are part of this range.

 Advertising

 The brand was the first to introduce inserts into its packs in March 1996, with the insertion of "Pogs".
-In November 1997, ialso inserted Merlin football stickers and other inserts aimed at 11-year-old boys.
-The brand was advertised with the strapline "you only get a whoosh with a Wotsit" between 1994 and 2002 following a campaign designed by JWT of a play on words.
-Wotsits packaging used to come with a joke or trivia section on the back.
+The brand was previously advertised with the strapline "you only get a whoosh with a Wotsit" from at least 1992.
+In September 2001, Golden Wonder ran a "Footie Flikka" promotion, which included twenty Footie Flikkas and a Footie Flikka album.

 Wotsits were one of the sponsors of SMTV Live (alongside other Walkers snacks such as Monster Munch and Squares) from 4 January 2003 until the show's discontinuation on 27 December 2003.

 In 2003, the advertising agency Abbott Mead Vickers made a public apology when the Parliamentary Select Committee on Health brought to light a private brief that it had made to Frito-Lay (Walkers' owners) where it proposed encouraging children (4 to 9 years old) to believe that "Wotsits are for me—I'm going to buy them when I get the chance and pester Mum for them when she next goes shopping".

+In December 2009, Quavers, Wotsits, Squares, and French Fries all changed their packaging again to coincide with a "99 Calories or Less" range with a consumers' focus on "New Year New Me".